bigmanBass666/jottings/src/tim_english/Reading_Comprehension/book/Reading_Comprehension_book.md

    ::: details 35
    :::

-## passage 2
+## passage 2 ❌2 18m 11s

 What should you think about in trying to find your career?
 You are probably better at some school subjects than others.
 These may show strengths that you can use in your work.
 A boy who is good at mathematics can use that in an engineering career.
 A girl who spells well and likes English may be good at office work.
-So, it is important to do well at school.
-On the other hand, you may not have any especially strong or weak subjects but your records show a general satisfactory standard.
+So, **it is important to do well at school.** On the other hand, you may not have any especially strong or weak subjects but your records show a general satisfactory standard.
 Although not all the subjects can be used directly in a job, they may have indirect value.
 Knowledge of history is not required for most jobs but if history is one of your good subjects you will have learned to remember the facts and details.
 That is the ability that can be useful in many jobs.

 Your school may have taught you skills, such as typing or technical drawing, which you can use in your work.
 You may be good at mental work or cookery and look for a job where you can improve these skills.